Sivakrishnachekuri/sivakrishnachekuri.github.io/README.md

 * Managed repositories and collaborated with teams using Git and GitHub.
 * Automated infrastructure provisioning with Python, Shell, Terraform, and Ansible.
 * Orchestrated microservices deployments on Kubernetes, improving scalability.
-* Deployed and managed AWS infrastructure, optimizing costs and security.
+* Deployed and managed AWS infrastructure, optimizing costs by 35% and security.
-* Implemented monitoring and alerting with Grafana and Prometheus.
+* Implemented monitoring and alerting with Grafana and Prometheus and  reduce time to detect the incidents by 45%.

 **DevOps Trainee Intern** | India | Jun 2021 – Dec 2022